Complex and Adaptive Dynamical Systems: A Primer: Prebiotic Evolution

 If $W$ is diagonal (no mutations) a single macromolecule will remain in the primordial soup for $t\to\infty$.
-For small but finite mutation rates $W_{ij}$ ($i\ne j$), a quasi-species will emerge, made-up of different but closely related macromolecules.
+For small but finite mutation rates $W_{ij}$ ($i\ne j$), a quasispecies will emerge, made up of different but closely related macromolecules.